PortfolioEffect/PE-HFT-R/README.md

 ## License

-This package is released under the BSD license.
+This package is released under the GPLv3 license.
 See the file LICENSE.

 Usage of this package with PortfolioEffect services shall be subject to the [Terms of Service][PortfolioEffect Terms].